 Cheetahs in captivity should be kept separated by gender or should be fixed by trained veterinarians to prevent breeding.

-The cheetahs at Moholoholo—the ones we were about to interact with—were bred to be "ambassadors" for their species.
+The cheetahs at Moholoholo—the ones we were about to interact with—were 5 generations bred in captivity to be "ambassadors" for their species.
 We walked through the gate and stood in front of a covered table.
 Behind the guide and his assistant, a cheetah began pacing back and forth, as if understanding exactly what was coming next.

 As I learned at CCF, cheetahs are highly ritualistic.
 They form easy habits and will perform those habits without fail so long as all is the same.
 In other words, cheetahs born in captivity will easily fall into the roles they were bred for.